zcorpan/html-parser-book/manuscript/parser.md

 The template stuff is about handling unclosed template elements.

-Step 1 says that there is a parse error if there’s still an open element except for those that have optional end tags.
+Step 1 says that there is a parse error if there's still an open element except for those that have optional end tags.

 "Stop parsing" will, among other things, execute deferred scripts, fire the `DOMContentLoaded` event, and wait until there is nothing that *delays the load event* (like images), at which point it will fire the `load` event on the Window.

-And now we’re done.
+And now we're done.

 ```dom-tree
 #document